drhsqlite/fossil-mirror/www/caps/index.md

 Fossil requires write access to a repo DB while cloning from it, so you can’t clone from a read-only repo DB file over a local file path.

-Even more surprising may be the fact that user caps do not affect cloning and syncing over SSH!
-When you make a change to such a repository, the change first goes to the local clone where file system permissions are all that matter, but then upon sync, the situation is effectively the same as when the parent repo is on the local file system.
+Even more surprising to you may be the fact that user caps do not affect cloning and syncing over SSH!
+(Not unless you go [out of your way][sshfc] patch around it, at any rate.)
+When you make a change to such a repository, the stock Fossil behavior is that the change first goes to the local repo clone where file system permissions are all that matter, but then upon sync, the situation is effectively the same as when the parent repo is on the local file system.
 The reason behind this is that if you can log into the remote